Civil War on the Don: Uprising against Kaledin

-Sailor Vasiliy Romenets, elected by the Central Committee of the Black Sea Fleet as the "Chief People's Komissar of the Black Sea Fleet", informed the Council of People's Komissars of his election only on December 6, and in the following days reported on the "excitement against Kaledin's adventure" that had risen in the fleet and that local "higher democratic organizations had taken some measures, purely demonstrative.
+Sailor Vasiliy Romenets, elected by the Central Committee of the Black Sea Fleet as the "Chief People's Commissar of the Black Sea Fleet", informed the Council of People's Commissars of his election only on December 6, and in the following days reported on the "excitement against Kaledin's adventure" that had risen in the fleet and that local "higher democratic organizations had taken some measures, purely demonstrative.
 At the present time, another flotilla is being sent to the Sea of Azov, but a clash is already anticipated...
 I ask you to inform... comrades, what has been done in this regard on your part, as well as how to act and what the Black Sea Fleet should undertake in the future, because passions are flaring up...
 I have no orders from you.
 Perhaps we... are mistaken, although we think we are not".
-People's Komissar Trotskiy demanded that Supreme Commander–in–Chief Krylenko "not enter into any negotiations with the counterrevolutionary conspirators... put an end to the criminal actions of the Kaledinites and Kornilovites with one blow... and the counterrevolutionary rebellion of Dutov".
+People's Commissar Trotskiy demanded that Supreme Commander–in–Chief Krylenko "not enter into any negotiations with the counterrevolutionary conspirators... put an end to the criminal actions of the Kaledinites and Kornilovites with one blow... and the counterrevolutionary rebellion of Dutov".
 He proposed to Krylenko "to immediately move in the direction of Moskva, Rostov–on–Don and Orenburg such forces that, without shaking our front, would be powerful enough to wipe off the face of the earth in the shortest possible time the counter–revolutionary rebellion of the Cossack generals and the Constitutional Democratic bourgeoisie" and instructed him to "ask the Ukrainian Rada whether it considers itself obliged to provide assistance in the fight against Kaledin or whether it intends to regard the advance of our echelons to the Don as a violation of its territorial rights".
-The Council of People's Komissars issued an order to the Chief Komissar of the Black Sea Fleet on December 9: "Act with all decisiveness against the enemies of the people, without waiting for any instructions from above.
+The Council of People's Commissars issued an order to the Chief Commissar of the Black Sea Fleet on December 9: "Act with all decisiveness against the enemies of the people, without waiting for any instructions from above.
 Kaledin, Kornilov, Dutov are outside the law...
 Respond to the ultimatum with the strongest, boldest revolutionary action".

-On December 7, at a meeting of the Military Revolutionary Committee, the Bolsheviks proposed presenting Kaledin with a 24–hour ultimatum: to lift martial law in the Don Oblast and for the Military Government to renounce its claims to power.
+On December 7, at a meeting of the Military Revolutionary Committee, the Bolsheviks proposed presenting Kaledin with a 24-hour ultimatum: to lift martial law in the Don Oblast and for the Military Government to renounce its claims to power.
 After this decision was made, on the evening of December 8, the Socialist Revolutionary – Menshevik Center announced its withdrawal from the Military Revolutionary Committee.
 The Left Socialist Revolutionaries continued to work under the leadership of the Bolsheviks.